 Teaching kids how to clean up and help around the house

 Several times a day, our playroom, and often the entire downstairs, looks like a tornado went through.
-It is amazing how many toys are strewn around in a very short period, but thta’s my fault, i buy my kids the best toddler baby dolls.
+It is amazing how many toys are strewn around in a very short period, but that’s my fault.
 I am beyond thankful that my kids are now old enough to clean up the house with minimal involvement from me.
 It took a lot of work to get to this point, though.

 Assign one specific task

 A room that has toys everywhere is often too overwhelming for young kids to handle.
-By assigning them a job, it helps them focus on the task that needs completed, and you can still get the best drum sets for kids for them to play.
+Assigning them a job helps them focus on the task that needs to be completed, and you can still get the best drum sets for kids for them to play.